dst2.plot: Plot of bivariate skew-t density function

 multivariate Student's t family, via the introduction of a shape

-parameter which regulates skewness; when shape=0
+parameter which regulates skewness; when shape=0, the skew-t

 distribution reduces to the usual t distribution.

-the distribution reduces to the multivariate skew-normal
+When df=Inf the distribution reduces to the multivariate skew-normal

-.
+one; see dmsn.
 See the reference below for additional information.Details

 The density function is evalutate at the grid of points whose

-coordinates are given by vectors x
+coordinates are given by vectors x and y.

-The actual computation is done by the function dmst
+The actual computation is done by the function dmst.

 A contour level plot is produced on the graphical window.References